Access control at a company in a class of its own

 Taking on the GRC Journey

-Strong foundations similar to a multi-story building
+Strong foundations similar to a multi-storey building

 After evaluating a number of possible SAP access risk (GRC) solutions, Saint-Gobain SA selected and implemented the Soterion solution in 2015.
 However, implementing an access risk solution was not the silver bullet that Saint-Gobain SA was expecting.